Mobile Sports Massage In York – Expert Therapy At Home

 Anatomical diagram of neck and shoulder muscles, including the trapezius and levator scapulae, used in clinical sports massage in York.

-Why Have A Sports Massage
+Why Have A Sports Massage?

-Other common causes of pain or discomfort include poor posture, which often comes from sitting incorrectly or for long periods.
-Also stress or anxiety, which can cause prolonged shrugging of shoulders and jaw clenching.
-As well as this, untreated injuries, whether recent or long-term, can result in tightness and inflammation.
+Other common causes of pain or discomfort I see include poor posture, which often comes from sitting incorrectly or for long periods, and stress or anxiety, which can cause prolonged shrugging of shoulders and jaw clenching.
+As well as this, untreated injuries, whether recent or long-term, can result in tightness and inflammation which can be treated by me massaging your muscles to loosen them up to relax tension and correct imbalances (1).

 Sports Massage For Stress And Anxiety